 Solar PV Panels vs Thermal Heating Systems

-Many find it hard to wrap their head around the difference between solar PV panels and thermal heating systems.
+Many struggle to understand the difference between solar PV panels and thermal heating systems.
 However, the differences are distinct and cannot be ignored:

 - Technology: Solar PV panels’ working principle is driven by the photovoltaic effect, while in a solar water heating cylinder, sunlight is used directly to heat the water